Working as a CCA at the Post Office

 I had to ask off, find a babysitter, and get an nice outfit, all in one night.
 I thought this was going to be a good career move, so I did everything in my power to be there.
 I thought the interview went well.
 I left there with the feeling that I nailed it.

 Another month goes by, and I hear nothing.....By now I'm guessing I didn't get the job.

-Than I get an e-mail to come in and sign some paperwork.
+Unexpectedly, I get an e-mail to come in and sign some paperwork.
 I signed the paperwork and I assumed I got the job.
 But never was officially told.
-So I was unsure.
+So I was still unsure.

 Orientation, Driving School, and Postal Academy.